curl/everything-curl/building-source.md

 The default OpenSSL configure check will also detect and use BoringSSL or libressl.

- - BearSSL: `--without-ssl --with-bearssl`.
+ - BearSSL: `--without-ssl --with-bearssl`
  - BoringSSL: - by default
- - GnuTLS: `--without-ssl --with-gnutls`.
+ - GnuTLS: `--without-ssl --with-gnutls`
- - MesaLink: `--without-ssl --with-mesalink`.
+ - MesaLink: `--without-ssl --with-mesalink`
  - NSS: `--without-ssl --with-nss`
  - OpenSSL: - by default
  - PolarSSL: `--without-ssl --with-polarssl`